 Third Class bricks are poor quality bricks generally used for short-term constructions such as unsaturated bricks.

-These bricks are not appropriate for wet areas, they are ground-type bricks and are burnt in clamps.
+These types of bricks are not appropriate for wet areas as they are ground-type bricks and burnt in clamps.

 A lot of these bricks has a rough surface and has inappropriate edges.